Types of Ultrasonic Transducers

 Since magnetostrictive ultrasonic systems operate at very low ultrasonic

-created by such systems is much greater than that of lower ultrasonic
+created by such systems is much greater than that of higher ultrasonic

 frequencies.
 Cavitational erosion is the deterioration of the transducer